Vyacheslav Gobozov: Lecturer

 Following his departure from the government he has worked as a political analyst and as the senior lecturer of the Department of Political Science and Sociology at the South Ossetian State University and gave a lecture to the visiting staff of the Donetsk National University.
 In his lecture he decried Georgia's monopoly over information regarding the Russo-Georgian War and South Ossetia's sovereignty.

 In 2020 he supported renaming Tskhinvali to Stalinir not because of any ideological reason, but because that is the name that most inhabitants of the city already use and it is a symbol of South Ossetian identity.

 In 2021 during the political crisis of that year that followed the Murder of Inal Djabiev, which saw 14 members of the 32 member parliament refused to attend sessions, effectively paralyzing government, he stated that this was not the first crisis of this type.
 He went on to say that whenever prior crisis came political reforms where promised that never ended up being implemented.

+Gagloev's advisor

+On December 4, 2023, Gobozov was named a state advisor to President Alan Gagloev.
+However, in the build up to the 2024 election the South Ossetian Central Election Commission refused to verify their national list, citing a lack of signatures.
+On June 2, 2025 Gagloev fired Gobozov.